 - Sell at a much higher price.

 Here is a solid wood table we just reconditioned.
 It was ugly and mismatched with blue paint and scuffed legs.
 We just sanded it and repainted it.
 We bought the table for $12 at a garage sale.
-I’m going to list it for $100 this week on Craigslist.
+I sold it for $100 this week on Craigslist.

 Flipping on Craigslist

-I’ve made thousands of dollars by simply buying items on Craigslist, then turning around and reselling them for a higher price.
+I’ve made thousands of dollars by simply buying items that work great, then turning around and reselling them for a higher price.
 This works for almost any category of item, but you have to know the value of whatever you want to flip.
 If you’re an expert in train sets, then flip train sets.
 If it’s cars, then flip cars.
 But if you know a lot about cars, don’t start buying train sets.

 You can go beyond the simple flip, though.
 Sometimes it pays to shop around.
 I’ve bought sale items on Amazon and immediately listed them on Craigslist for a 100% profit.
-This is where it pays to shop around for big sales.
+You can find stuff for sale almost anywhere, so keep your eyes peeled for deals.

 I’ve made a fair amount of money in electronics.
-I’ve bought and sold dozens of video game consoles, HDMI cables, and computer peripherals.
+I’ve bought and sold dozens of video game consoles, computers, and computer peripherals.

 I’ve made even more flipping cars and motorcycles.
 That’s probably another post, but there is a lot of money in used motor vehicles.